-During bankruptcy your trustee may ask for financial information from you.
-You can face penalties if you don’t provide your details.
+Your trustee may ask for financial information from you during bankruptcy.
+You can face penalties if you don’t provide the requested information.

 Your trustee may ask about your:

 If the Official Trustee(AFSA)handles your bankruptcy, we call this request a statement of income.
 You may receive a statement of income form once a year or when your circumstances change.

 Why does my trustee want to know about my income?

 We use this information to decide if you need to make compulsory payments (or income contributions), based on your assets and income.
 You will only need to make payments if you meet certain criteria.
 Once we have reviewed your statement of income, we will notify you of the outcome in writing.